bsurc/pracprog/doc/design.md

 - Provide an instructor for eight weeks, 90 - 120 minutes for class time.
 - Provide 'office hours' for ~60 minutes a week

-The course will consist of X main processes:
+The course will consist of the following processes:
 - Obtain a moderately large dataset related to the general research field
 - Extract a workable subset of data for testing and programming
 - Create and populate a well-formed database with the data, checking the